kevjames3/mysqlSchemaToMarkdown/README.md

 # mysqlSchemaToMarkdown
-Translate a DB Schema to Markdown (GHC), with a lot of configurability along the way.
+Translate a MySQL DB Schema to Markdown (GHC), with a lot of configurability along the way.
 The reason why I chose to make a generator then use the ones that are out in the wild is because I needed the following functionality:

 * Make it so this script can be be automated, with a CI hook or git hook if need be
 * Make it so that I can remove the columns that I don't think that are important to the documentation (example: `Collation` or `Privileges`)